Contrasting Surge Components (SPRS) and Its Peers

-Surge Components (OTCMKTS:SPRS – Get Rating) is one of 25 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Surge Components to related companies based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, earnings, risk and dividends.
+Surge Components (OTCMKTS:SPRS – Get Rating) is one of 25 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Surge Components to related companies based on the strength of its profitability, earnings, analyst recommendations, valuation, dividends, risk and institutional ownership.

-This table compares Surge Components and its peers’ net margins, return on equity and return on assets.

-This is a summary of current recommendations and price targets for Surge Components and its peers, as provided by MarketBeat.
+This is a summary of recent ratings for Surge Components and its rivals, as reported by MarketBeat.

 |Sell Ratings